-When you contact Disability Rights Michigan, the first person you will communicate with is our Intake Specialist.
+When you contact Disability Rights Michigan, the first person you will communicate with is our Intake Support.

 - This is where we collect preliminary information and hear a little bit about why you are contacting us.